XANA-Hub/ProgettoTT/Sprint 1.md

 			- Down
 			- Grab
 			- Release
+		- Start:
+			- IP:Port (no spaces) indicate address of client socket to send the video
-		- Start: will not have any body
+		- Disconnect: will not have any body
-		- Stop: will not have any body    `NOTA: da cambiare il termine Stop, è presente anche nei comandi precedenti... è ubn po' un casino`
+		- Terminate: will not have any body

 Console: Tenendo in considerazione il progetto finale, già da questo primo Sprint modelliamo la console tramite Unity.